jeremyckahn/dragon/README.md

 These go in the `options` Object as well.
 Separated from the above list for clarity.

-  * `onDragStart`: A function.
+  * `dragStart`: A function.
 Fires when dragging begins.
-  * `onDrag`: A function.
+  * `drag`: A function.
 Fires for each tick of the drag.
-  * `onDragEnd`: A function.
+  * `dragEnd`: A function.
 Fires when dragging ends.

 _Important note!_ Only one handler can be bound per event.
 This is done on purpose, as I didn't want to sacrifice performance for supporting multiple event handlers.